The difference between a placement credit and course credit is that placement credit carries 0.0 course credit instead of 1.0 course credit.

 Brown receives AP scores for most incoming students from the College Board in July if they designated Brown as a score report recipient earlier in the same year.
 Score processing and placement of corresponding AP credits on a student's transcript occurs during August for AP credit(s) that are not contingent on taking a higher level course at Brown.

 Incoming students are expected to decline AP credit notations they do not want on their transcript prior to the end of registration period (the Registrar’s Last Day to Add a Course deadline) during their first semester of enrollment by going into ASK > Incoming Students > Test Scores.
 When an election is not made, the election by default is "Notation Accepted."
 Students who initially decline one or more AP credits by the deadline can later request AP credit notation (unless they registered for and failed the course to which an AP credit corresponds or dropped that course after the Registrar's deadline to add courses).
+Students are advised that they forfeit transcript placement notation if they take a more introductory level course at Brown.
+Students also forfeit the notation if they register for and fail the course to which an exam credit corresponds or drop that course after the Registrar's deadline to add courses.

 For "Contingent" AP credit notation(s) and all other requests for AP credit notation(s) after the Decline/Accept period, students must request notation after satisfying the requirements for earning credit by going to ASK > Incoming Students > Test Scores.
 Follow the instructions here.
 No removal of AP credit from the transcript can be made after the Registrar's Course Add deadline in a student's first semester at Brown.